jcarrano/antidox/doc/source/guide.rst

   The following options are accepted:

+  .. _hidedef-option:

   ``hidedef``
     For macros and variables, do not show the definition.

+  .. _hideloc-option:

   ``hideloc``
-    Do not print the location in the source code of the definition (not currently implemented.)
+    Do not print the location in the source code of the definition.

+  .. _noindex-option:

   ``noindex``
-    Do not add index entries (not currently implemented.)
+    Do not add index entries.
+This options is inherited by children included automatically by the :ref:`:children: <children-option>` option.

+  .. _hidedoc-option:

   ``hidedoc``
     Do not render the text of the documentation.
 This is useful if you want